cmstas/Software/dataMCplotMaker/README.md

   - --topYaxisTitle X: change the y-axis label in the top histogram from its default of "data/SM"
   - --type X: change the top-left label from its default of "CMS Preliminary"
   - --overrideHeader X: override the entire top line to the user-defined value
-  - --outputName X: change the name of the pdf file produced from its default of "data_MC_plot"
   - --vLine X: insert a vectical line where the x-axis = X
+  - --hLine X: insert a horizontal line where the y-axis = X
   - --setMaximum X: change the y-axis maximum from its default value (originally chosen such that the top of the top-most error bar appears at 3/4 of the histogram's height)
   - --setMinimum X: change the y-axis minimum from its default value (originally chosen to be 90% of the smallest bin's height on the bottom background)
   - --legendUp X: move the legend up by X (number from 0 to 1; you probably want around 0.05), negative numbers to move it down